sharwell/developer.rackspace.com/src/docs/cloud-load-balancers/getting-started/index.rst

 .. include:: samples/select_servers.rst

 The above sample retrieves two cloud servers using their unique IDs.
-If you do not know their IDs, you can follow the steps outlined in the Compute Getting Started Guide for retrieving servers based on arbitrary properties.
+You can obtain a server's ID by following the steps outlined in the `Quickstart for Cloud Servers </docs/cloud-servers/getting-started/>` for retrieving servers based on arbitrary properties.

 Now that you have your servers, you can create your nodes and add them to the load
 balancer: